 7. A famous Christmas poem started the flying reindeer myth

 The 1822 poem, "The Night before Christmas" by Clement Clarke Moore, is credited as the first appearance of Santa Claus’s sleigh and the magical reindeer pulling it through the sky.
 Native Saami people of Norway, however, were herding reindeer for thousands of years before Moore's poem was published.

 Reindeer were brought to Alaska for the first time in 1898 by Sheldon Jackson.
 The Saami, Jackson, and the U.S. government temporarily joined forces to herd 600 reindeer to Alaska with the intention of providing Inuit people with a new source of food.

 By 1926, reindeer were thriving in Alaska.
 Around the same time, businessman Carl Lomen conceived the idea of using reindeer as part of the Macy’s Christmas parade.
 But rather than wanting to make reindeer a cultural icon, Lomen's goal was to convince people to eat the animal and wear its fur.

 The first parade worked so well that it was replicated throughout the country.
 Reindeer meat did not catch on, though, and in 1937 the government made it illegal for non-indigenous people to own the animals.
 This decision was reversed in 1997, but by then reindeer had become firmly entrenched in Christmas tradition.

 8. Svalbard has its own species of reindeer

 Reindeer have been a major member of Svalbard's ecosystem for thousands of years and are the most common of the 17 mammal species prevalent there.
-Moreover, it's not unusual to see reindeer in downtown Longyearbyen.
+Indeed, it's not that unusual to see reindeer walking the streets of downtown Longyearbyen.